dward2/BME547/syllabus.md

 ## Course Delivery

 ### Lecture
-Monday / Wednesday 12:00 pm to 1:15 pm
+Wednesday / Friday 12:00 pm to 1:15 pm
-Location:  Wilkinson 130
+Location:  Tier 106

 Attendance at lectures is an expectation of the course.
 Bringing a laptop computer for working in class is required for completion of